-Microwth will help you grown these microgreens in your own house in an automated way.
+The goal with Microwth to help you grow microgreens, salad greens and herbs indoors with the help of automation.
 There's a pump installed to keep the grow medium moist, lighting to provide enough light to grow them as quick as possible, and an user interface with internet connectivity to create custom grow cycles with notifications when there are any actions you need to take.

 There are a couple of project goals that we have in mind and are listed below: